MAD Eats in Owasso featured on cover of Discover Oklahoma’s 2022 Dining Guide

 The Owasso restaurant was featured on the cover of Discover Oklahoma’s 2022 Dining Guide, published by the Oklahoma Tourism & Recreation Department earlier this month.

-The front page spotlights a group of women enjoying MAD Eats’ one-of-a-kind milkshakes and bloody marys, and lists the local café among more than 300 of the state’s “most incredible” dining destinations.
+The front page spotlights a group of women enjoying MAD Eats’ one-of-a-kind milkshakes and bloody marys, and it lists the café among more than 300 of the state’s “most incredible” dining destinations.

 “Over-the-top desserts are the hallmark of this spot, where the colorful, monstrous milkshakes would put Willy Wonka to shame,” the guide states in its Dining in Northeast section.
 “The 24-ounce wonders are served in mason jar mugs with candy stuck to the rims and towering garnishes of cotton candy, Oreos and other goodies.